Wedding of King Carl XVI Gustaf of Sweden and Silvia Sommerlath

 The religious ceremony lasted approximately 40 minutes and included several Swedish hymns.
 Silvia and Carl Gustaf elected to have a single ring ceremony according to German tradition; thus Carl Gustaf placed a ring on his wife’s finger, but Silvia did not do the same for her husband.
 Silvia delivered her vows in nearly perfect Swedish, impressing the guests and the Swedish public watching on television.
 Neither the bride nor groom was asked to obey the other, a somewhat new practice in the church and a sign of changing times.

 At the conclusion of the religious service, Silvia and Carl Gustaf made their way down the aisle to J. S. Bach’s “Sinfonia in D Major.”
-Television broadcasters noted when announcing that at precisely 12:21 PM, Sweden had its first queen in 11 years, since the death of Carl Gustaf’s step-grandmother Louise.
+Television broadcasters noted when announcing that at precisely 12:21 PM, Sweden had its first queen in eleven years, since the death of Carl Gustaf’s step-grandmother Louise.

 Wedding Attire